 Submitted By: Melody Cox

 Contact: Melody Cox

-History, Facts & Issues: Tracy A. Anderson received First Time Home Buyers the amount of \$7,000 May 30, 2013.
-All terms of the
+History, Facts & Issues: Tracy A. Anderson received First Time Home Buyers Down Payment Assistance through the Stup program in the amount of \$7,000 May 30, 2013.
+All terms of the Second Mortgage have been satisfied.